-Here is my top 5 ways to make the most of your refund.
-This is based on extensive research and from experience;
+Here are my top 5 ways to make the most of your refund, many of which people are already doing based on the research report findings.

 1. Pay off high interest debt, like that on credit cards and personal loans.
 This will deliver the biggest bang for your bucks over the long term.

 2. Create or add it to an emergency fund that gives you three to six months of cushion if you or your family lose your jobs or run into a financial emergency.
 Put this money into a good high yield savings account

 3. If the refund is substantial enough, invest it.
 Find a good low cost broker and open up a trading account with the refund monies.
 Then do your research and make your money work and grow for you!
 The easiest and best longer term option is to pick a broad based S&P index fund.